Madeleine Albright: U.S. Ambassador to the United Nations

 Albright was appointed ambassador to the United Nations, a Cabinet-level position, shortly after Clinton was inaugurated, presenting her credentials on February 9, 1993.
-During her tenure at the U.N., she had a rocky relationship with the U.N. secretary-general, Boutros Boutros-Ghali, whom she criticized as "disengaged" and "neglect[ful]" of genocide in Rwanda.
+During her tenure at the U.N., she led the opposition to U.N. secretary-general, Boutros Boutros-Ghali, whom she criticized as "disengaged" and "neglect[ful]" of genocide in Rwanda.
+The relationship between Albright and Boutros Boutros-Ghali was marked by deep tension, political maneuvering, and ultimately, a dramatic and public clash that led to Boutros-Ghali's ouster as UN Secretary-General.
+Albright was the chief architect of the U.S. campaign to block Boutros-Ghali's bid for a second term, despite his overwhelming base of support.
+She was successful in blocking him.
 Albright wrote: "My deepest regret from my years in public service is the failure of the United States and the international community to act sooner to halt these crimes."

 In Shake Hands with the Devil, Roméo Dallaire writes that in 1994, in Albright's role as the U.S. Permanent Representative to the U.N., she avoided describing the killings in Rwanda as "genocide" until overwhelmed by the evidence for it; this is now how she described these massacres in her memoirs.
 She was instructed to support a reduction or withdrawal (something which never happened) of the U.N.
 Assistance Mission for Rwanda but was later given more flexibility.
 Albright later remarked in PBS documentary Ghosts of Rwanda that "it was a very, very difficult time, and the situation was unclear.
 You know, in retrospect, it all looks very clear.
 But when you were [there] at the time, it was unclear about what was happening in Rwanda."